Skip to content

 Warning

-• Query result names should NOT be duplicated with any existing template variables or template functions, or unexpected problems may occur.
+• The result name should not conflict with any existing template variables or template functions, otherwise unpredictable problems may occur.

-• If a function is used on the field in DQL, it is recommended to use AS to give an alias to the field for further use (e.g., O::HOST:( last(host) AS last_host )).
+• If functions are used on fields in DQL, it is suggested to use AS to alias fields for easier subsequent use (e.g., O::HOST:( last(host) AS last_host )).

 Feedback